Code-Institute-Submissions/ElJefe111944-MS2/README.md

 *   The website has an entire page dedicated to helping the user with their decision on the type of Sofa that suits them.
 The page contains six pictures with information below and a button with the option of adding the corresponding sofa to a shopping cart.
 This page is where the user selects the sofa of their choice by adding the sofa to the shopping cart and completing the purchase.

 *   A contact us page enables the user to put in their name, email address and write a message where further information can be requested.
 Furthermore, the provider’s contact details such as a contact address and telephone number are provided if the user has any further inquiries.

-*   The language dropdown option allows the user to view the website content in either English or German.
-All information throughout the entire website is provide in both languages and can easily be selected in all screen sizes by the dropdown.

 Below are the links to the website wireframes.
 All wireframes were created using Balsamiq.